Erickw/scrap_api/README.md

   ```ruby
   ExampleWorker.perform_async(*args)
   ```
-  The main job from thits project is `FetchWebsiteInfoWorker` called by `WebsiteInfoController``
+  The main job from thits project is `FetchWebsiteInfoWorker` called by `WebsiteInfoController`.